-Why you should attend the International Liver Congress™ 2020
+Why you should attend The Digital International Liver Congress™ 2020

-Every year, scientific and medical experts from a broad range of fields including hepatology, gastroenterology, internal medicine, cell biology, transplant surgery, infectious diseases, microbiology and virology, pharmacology, pathology and radiology and imaging come together from around the world to the International Liver Congress™ to learn about the latest in liver research.
+Every year, scientific and medical experts from a broad range of fields including hepatology, gastroenterology, internal medicine, cell biology, transplant surgery, infectious diseases, microbiology, virology, pharmacology, pathology, radiology, and imaging, come together from around the world at the International Liver Congress™ to learn about the latest in liver research.
 This year, owing to COVID-19 disruptions, the event is being held entirely online, as The Digital International Liver Congress™ 2020.

 - ILC is EASL’s annual flagship congress and attracts around 10,000 delegates and 250 media representatives from all over the world

 - Specialists share recent data, present studies, and findings

 - Discuss the hottest topics on liver disease